mrasband/pyinstaller-alpine/README.md

         --log-level DEBUG \
         --clean \
         example.py

-If a `requirements.txt` file is found in your source directory, the requirements will automatically be installed with `pip`.
+If either a `requirements.txt` or `setup.py` file is found in your source directory, the requirements will automatically be installed with `pip`.

 This will output a built app to the `dist` sub-directory in your source